 Are you interested?
 Here are the next steps.

 Complete the application process.
 Applications are to be submitted by mid-January in the year prior to the student’s final year.
 For those selected to continue the application process, February interviews will be scheduled on the Trinity campus.
 Finalists will be scheduled for a second interview in Kansas City in the spring.
 Final decisions will be made and communicated by May 15.
-If you have additional questions, please contact Kevin Harlan or call 913.685.1161.
+If you have additional questions, please contact Nathan Miller or call 913.685.1161.

 Who is Christ Community?